 - Standard data exchange formats should be used and clearly specified. e.g. segy/tif format for seismic data.
 See specific MEDIN data guideline for more information (e.g. seismic, sidecan sonar, bathymetry).

-- Both raw and processed data accepted provided clearly specified and adequately described.
+- Both raw and processed data may be accepted provided clearly specified, adequately described and formats are potentially useful.

 - Processed data should be corrected and have laybacks applied.